 Cedric Le Corf was born in 1985 in Bühl (Germany).
-He graduated in 2009 with honors from the École Européenne Supérieure d’Art de Bretagne in Lorient (France).
+He graduated with honors from the École Européenne Supérieure d’Art de Bretagne in Lorient (France) in 2009.
 Today, he lives and works in Brittany.

-Little by little, a dismembered man is transformed into a landscape of a man.
+The subject of his work lends itself to anatomical landscapes inspired by Jacques Fabien Gautier d’Agoty’s boards, where little by little, a dismembered man is transformed into a landscape of a man.
 Humans, trees, and the earth all possess in common a kind “skin” and with it the ability to be flayed.
-Is it not true that a dissected body is merely a wide range of landscapes, full of mishaps, folds, and crevices?
-The slightest roughness in bone is reminiscent to the rocky landscapes of Patinir; the venous, arterial, or nervous network irrigates like rivers, plains, and estuaries; the muscles, the clay of Genesis, model gorges and mounds.
+Is it untrue to think that a dissected body is merely a wide range of landscapes, full of mishaps, folds, and crevices?
+The coarseness of bone is reminiscent to the rocky landscapes of Patinir; the venous, arterial, or nervous network irrigates like rivers, plains, and estuaries; the muscles, the clay of Genesis, model gorges and mounds.